LangArthur/Image-Compressor/README.md

 And launch application

-There are two version of my Image Compressor.
+There are two versions of my Image Compressor.

-Real image compressor :
+Final image compressor :

 ```
 ./CompresseIt path n
 ```

-path    path to the image to convert n       number of color in the final image
+path : path to the image to convert n : number of color in the final image

 ImageCompressor for Epitech Projet :